the-crypt-keeper/tldw/README.md

 ### <a name="what"></a> What is this (TL/DW)?
 - **Don't care, give me code**
-  - Take a URL, a single video, a list of URLs, or list of local videos + URLs, one per line in a text file, and feed it into the script and have each video transcribed (faster-whisper), summarized (Your LLM of choice), and ingested into a SQLite DB.
+  - Take a URL, a single video, a list of URLs, or list of local videos + URLs, one per line in a text file, and feed it into the script(or GUI) and have each video transcribed (faster-whisper), summarized (Your LLM of choice), and ingested into a SQLite DB.
   * `git clone https://github.com/rmusser01/tldw` -> `cd tldw` -> `python -m venv .\` -> `. .\scripts\activate.ps1` -> `pip install -r requirements.txt` ->
     * CLI usage: `python summarize.py https://www.youtube.com/watch?v=4nd1CDZP21s -api openai -k tag_one tag_two tag_three`
     - GUI usage: `python summarize.py -gui`
-    - GUI with local LLM: `python summarize.py -gui --local_llama`
+    - GUI with local LLM: `python summarize.py -gui --local_llama` (will ask you questions about which model to download)
   - Any site supported by yt-dl is supported, so you can use this with sites besides just youtube.
     - **List of supported sites:** https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md
 - **Short Summary**